dOrgTech/DIPs/README.md

-# dOrg-primitives

-# Core Components
+# dOrg on-chain

+## Abstract

-An unlimited extendable, and changeable DAO solution leveraging the Safe community.
+An unlimited extendable, and changeable DAO solution leveraging the Safe ecosystem.

-The DAO solution proposed will not be static; it will be a continually evolving organism inhabiting the dark forest.
-Since nobody knows the future evolution of this organism, we aim to create a solution that allows for maximum evolvement.
+The DAO solution proposed is not static; it is a continually evolving organism inhabiting the dark forest.
+Since nobody knows the future evolution of this organism, we aim for a solution that allows for maximum evolvement.

+In addition to an initial starting point for the DAO, the dOrg Primitives, we propose the DAO/dOrg Improvement Proposals (DIP) standard.
+The DIP will support the DAO's continued evolvement in standardizing how we suggest changes to the DAO structure.

-The core components are Passport, Main Safe, Project Safe, Project Safe Manager, and Payment Modules.
+The suggested core dOrg Primitives are Passport, Main Safe, Project Safe, Project Safe Manager, and Payment Modules.
 These components forms a thin layer that can support the continued evolvement of the DAO.
-Components (even the core components) and modules can be removed, replaced, and new once added at any time in the form of a proposed transaction to the Main Safe.
+Components (even the core components) and modules can be removed, replaced, and new once added at any time in the form of a proposed transaction to the Main Safe (or for things specific to a Project Safe, the relevant Project Safe, not all Project Safes needs to be the same).
 This has the great advantage that non of the contracts will need to be upgradeable.

+Also, as the DAO space evolves, it will be easy for us to start using and integrating with new solutions, and discard others.

+## DAO Improvement Proposals (DIP)

+In order for dORg to be in the for front of DAO landscape we want to propose setting up a standardized process for evolving the DAO.

+Standardize the way we evolve the DAO.
+A structure for how to handle the evolvement of the DAO.
+This should make it easier for members to propose changes, take into account the impacts on the DAO adn its members etc.

+Also, each DIP should be made public after an initial round of internal discussions.
+So that the world can see what we are working on even if it does not pass voting.
+This could also help us display our DAO expertise to potential clients and others.

+# dOrg Primitives

 ## Passport